 Sales Process Stages

 Regardless of how short or long your typical sales cycle is, there are clear steps to take a prospect through.
-Having more clarity of what these steps are will greatly improve your ability to successfully take prospects through your sales processes.
+Having more clarity about what these steps are will greatly improve your ability to successfully take prospects through your sales processes.

 While every prospect is unique and every product can deserve a different process, there are some main steps that you can take a prospect through in the early part of your discussions:

 At the very beginning of the sales process, there is the first interaction.
 It could be a cold call that you make, it could be an email that you send, or it could be meeting a prospect in person at some sort of event.

-We try to think of one main step as an Appointment, and this is first real conversation with a prospect.
+We try to think of one main step as an Appointment, and this is the first real conversation with a prospect.